Yeongjo of Joseon: Catholicism

+Crown Prince Sado

 The only significantly dismal incident during Yeongjo's reign was the death of his son, Crown Prince Sado.
-History indicates Sado suffered from mental illness; randomly killing people in the palace and raping palace maids.
-Because Yeongjo could not execute his son without also implicating his daughter-in-law and beloved grandson, he ordered the Sado to climb into a wooden rice chest on a hot July day in 1762.
-After eight days, Sado died.
-During the 19th century, there were rumors that Crown Prince Sado had not been mentally ill, but had been victimised by a court plot; however, this is contradicted by both the memoirs written by Sado's widow and the Annals of the Joseon Dynasty.
+History indicates Sado suffered from mental illness, randomly killing people in the palace and raping palace maids.
+Because Yeongjo could not execute his son without also implicating his daughter-in-law and grandson, he ordered Sado to climb into a wooden rice chest on a hot July day in 1762.
+After two days, King Yeongjo had the chest containing Sado tied with rope, covered with grass, and moved to the upper palace.
+Sado responded from inside the chest until the night of the seventh day; the chest was opened and he was pronounced dead on the eighth day.
+During the 19th century, there were rumors that Crown Prince Sado had not been mentally ill, but had been victimised by a court plot.
+This, however, is contradicted by both the memoirs written by Sado's widow and the Annals of the Joseon Dynasty.

 As a means to preserve the legitimacy of Sado's son as his own heir, Yeongjo decreed that the boy be registered as the son of the deceased Crown Prince Hyojang and Crown Princess Consort Hyosun.